IELTS Speaking - What You Need to Know

 To assess the speaking performance of the entire test, certified IELTS examiners are appointed.
 Four assessment criteria are fixed based on which the examiner marks the candidate.
 Fluency, coherence, lexical resource, grammatical range, accuracy, and pronunciation are the four parameters based on which the candidate is marked.

 Fluency and coherence help to identify how well the candidate can speak at a normal rate of speech without much of hesitation.
 This also includes the sentence formation and the placing of the ideas based on the logical pathway.
-Also linkage of the words along with the pronouns, conjunctions and other parts of speech will define whether or not the candidate is eligible for international studies.
+Also, linkage of the words along with the pronouns, conjunctions and other parts of speech will define whether or not the candidate is eligible for international studies.
 On the other hand, the lexical resources are the test where the candidate is judged on his range of vocabulary that one use appropriately and accurately.
-Vocabulary and alternate vocabulary are important to express the meaning and IELTS speaking test marks whether it is good enough for international studies, work or immigration.
+Vocabulary and alternate vocabulary are essential to express the meaning and IELTS speaking test marks whether it is good enough for international studies, work or immigration.

 Needless to say, the grammatical range and the accuracy help to assess the grammar range used by the candidate along with its accuracy and appropriation.
 Pronunciation is another criterion to mark the ability how the candidate speaks effortlessly.